(Pocket-lint) - You've got a new iPhone and you want to move everything from your old iPhone to your new one? No problem.

 How to backup your iPhone

-First things first, you need to backup your current iPhone to the newest possible version.
-Even if you have automatic backup setup, which you should as a rule, it's worth doing a manual backup before switching over to your new iPhone.
+First things first, you need to backup your current iPhone to the latest possible version.
+Even if you have automatic backup setup - which you should as a rule - it's worth doing a manual backup before switching over to your new iPhone.

 How to move your SIM across

 Next step once everything on your old iPhone is backed up is to move your SIM from your old iPhone to your new one.
 You'll only get as far as setting the language and your Wi-Fi network before you'll need a SIM in your new iPhone to do anything else so you might as well move it before you start.

 Get the pin that comes with your iPhone, stick it in the side of your iPhone and switch the SIM from your old iPhone to your new one.
 If it doesn't register straight away, don't panic, just push the pin in and reinsert the slot and it should pick it up.

 Once in, you'll have the option to enable location services and setup Touch ID or Face ID, depending on which model of iPhone you are moving into.

 Following this, you have several options.
 You can restore your new iPhone using your existing iPhone, restore it from an iCloud backup, transfer your data and purchased content using a backup from iTunes or Finder, or setup your new iPhone up from scratch.